mwarman/serverless-framework-playground/README.md

 ### Step Four: Retrieve the feature flags

-The Lambda function handler, [handler.ts](./src/handlers/ping/handler.ts), uses the `AppConfigService` module to retrieve and log feature flag information to AWS CloudWatch logs.
+The Lambda function handler, [handler.ts](./src/handlers/flag-evaluate/handler.ts), illustrates using the `AppConfigService` module to retrieve and evaluate feature flag information.

 The `FeatureFlag` type is defined in [featureflag.ts](./src/models/featureflag.ts) as follows: